genomicsclass/book/pages/association_tests.md

 ## [1] 2.25
 ```

-To compute a p-value we don't use the OR directly.
+To compute a p-value, we don't use the OR directly.
 We instead assume
 that there is no association between genotype and disease, and then
 compute what we expect to see in each *cell* of the table (note: this use of
 the word "cell" refers to elements in a matrix or table and has